 Catholic Church vs Protestant Church

 The Catholic Church has had a rich and colorful history that stretched on for decades.
 The apostles and Christian converts have traveled across the world to spread the word of God and in doing so, spreading Catholicism.
-The religion spread quickly like wildfire and their main belief is that the church was founded by Jesus Christ.
+The religion spread quickly like wildfire, and their main belief is that the church was founded by Jesus Christ.
 The church has had many struggles during the early Christianity days and was lessened accordingly during the legalization of the church by the Emperor Constantine I. The Catholic Church believes that Sunday was the first day of worship, hence, Sunday until today is considered the first day of the week.
-Because the early Christianity was loosely organized, it resulted to different interpretations of the word of God.
+Because the early Christianity was loosely organized, it resulted in different interpretations of the word of God.

 The Protestant Church began in the late 1500’s.
 They were actually part of the Catholic Church when they decided to separate from the church.
 The separation was caused by differences in beliefs and interpretations.
-They believed the church was doing something wrong with their practices and teachings.
-They protested with the doings of the church and believed that the only source of wisdom is the Bible and not tradition and historical individuals.
+They believed that the church was doing something wrong with their practices and teachings.
+They protested to the doings of the church and believed that the only source of wisdom is the Bible and not tradition and historical individuals.
 This group of protestors built their own church and taught with ways they thought was right and truthful.

 There have been a lot of heated discussions between both religious groups.
 There are more differences that can be cited as both fight for what they believe is right and true.
 The bottom line here is your faith.
 Regardless of which religious group you are affiliated with, it all boils down to your personal faith.
 Whether you believe in a supreme being or a real person who was sacrificed on the cross for our salvation, your faith should stand firm.

 - Our Lady of Limerick Catholic Church by Ian Poellet (CC BY-SA 3.0)

 - First Methodist Protestant Church of Seattle by Joe Mabel (CC BY-SA 3.0)